klesun/muramasa-vn-translation/README.md

 The most serious movement on the moment of writing is the @Maa-chan2018's 24+ hours of [recorded gameplay](https://www.youtube.com/watch?v=AXSc9oNXSTk&list=PL3gfx-bBhOYKHY7QJcyxsnO4qeRgMwUmS) with translation added in form of hardsub.
 It seems to translate 4 Chapters of the Common Route.
 This is awesome, but still far from fully covering all the game.

-As I'm coming closer to the end of chapter 4 T_T, I decided to get the actual game, capture the text of remaining chapters using [Textractor](https://github.com/Artikash/Textractor) and translate them all using [Google Translate](https://translate.google.jp/) API (very high quality auto-translation, but still inferior to a good human translator of course).
+As I'm coming closer to the end of chapter 4 T_T, I decided to get the actual game, capture the text of remaining chapters using [Textractor](https://github.com/Artikash/Textractor) and translate them all using [Google Translate](https://translate.google.jp/) API (relatively high quality auto-translation, but still inferior to a good human translator of course).

 I'm also recording the video - if all plays well, I'll upload videos for all remaining chapters with captured and translated text attached as captions.